-The following table sets forth the name of each "named executive officer," as that term is defined by the SEC rules, and the principal positions and offices held with the Company as of December 31, 2016.
+The following table sets forth the name of each "named executive officer," as that term is defined by the SEC rules, and the principal positions and offices held with the Company as of December 31, 2017.
 Each of these officers has served as an executive officer of the Company for at least five years.
-Officers' ages are shown as of the date of the Annual Meeting, April 19, 2017.
+Officers' ages are shown as of the date of the Annual Meeting, May 2, 2018.

-Name Age Business Experience Charles R. Hageboeck 54 President and Chief Executive Officer, City Holding Company and City National Bank since February 2005.
-Executive Vice President and Chief Financial Officer, City Holding Company and City National Bank from June 2001 - January 2005.
-Craig G. Stilwell 61 Executive Vice President of Retail Banking, City Holding Company and City National Bank since February 2005.
-Executive Vice President of Marketing & Human Resources, City Holding Company and City National Bank from May 2001 - February 2005.
-John A. DeRito 67 Executive Vice President of Commercial Banking, City Holding Company and City National Bank since June 2004.
-David L. Bumgarner 52 Senior Vice President and Chief Financial Officer, City Holding Company and City National Bank since February 2005.
-Jeffrey D. Legge 53 Senior Vice President, Chief Administrative Officer and Chief Information Officer, City Holding Company and City National Bank since December 2005.
+Name Age Business Experience Charles R. Hageboeck 55 President and Chief Executive Officer, City Holding Company and City National Bank since February 2005.
+Craig G. Stilwell 62 Executive Vice President of Retail Banking, City Holding Company and City National Bank since February 2005.
+John A. DeRito 68 Executive Vice President of Commercial Banking, City Holding Company and City National Bank since June 2004.
+David L. Bumgarner 53 Senior Vice President and Chief Financial Officer, City Holding Company and City National Bank since February 2005.
+Jeffrey D. Legge 54 Senior Vice President, Chief Administrative Officer and Chief Information Officer, City Holding Company and City National Bank since December 2005.